nicola-farina/robolab/README.md

 # Docker environment for Robotics
-A Docker image and container setup for having an environment with ROS and other robotics packages already setup, designed especially for the master course `Optimisation Based Robot Control` at the University of Trento.
+A Docker image and container setup for having an environment with ROS and other robotics packages already setup, designed specifically for the master course Optimisation Based Robot Control at the University of Trento.

+## Known limitations
+- This does not work with WSL on Windows.
+- This *probavly* does not work with NVIDIA GPUs (I cannot test it).

 ## How to use
 ### Prerequisites
-- A Unix machine (since the image is based on Ubuntu 20.04), so this does not work on Windows.
-- Bash available on your machine.
+- A Linux machine.
 - Docker Engine.
 Refer to the official documentation available online.
   - **Important:** make sure that you can run docker commands without `sudo` (for Linux, follow `Manage Docker as non-root user` in [this guide](https://docs.docker.com/engine/install/linux-postinstall/)).